 2. Pediatricians To The Rescue

-Take your Mother in Law or other relatives along with your husband for regular pediatrician visits.
-Discussing baby issues together will help you clear doubts and will establish a more streamlined approach for the family to care for the baby as a unit.
-No one will want to go against the doctor’s advice and risk the little one’s health!
+Take your Mother in Law or other relatives along with your husband for regular pediatrician visits when raising a baby.
+Discussing baby issues together will help you clear doubts and establish a more streamlined approach for the family to care for the baby as a unit.
+No one will want to go against the doctor’s advice and risk the little one’s health.
+Learning to deal with your mother-in-law when raising a baby becomes easier when you involve her in important medical discussions.

 3. Say NO to Cold War